 We are currently in Phase 2 development of FG-3019 to treat IPF, pancreatic cancer and liver fibrosis.
 Most of our competitors have significantly more resources and expertise in development, commercialization and manufacturing, particularly due to the fact that we have not yet established a co-development partnership for FG-3019.
-For example, both InterMune and Boehringer Ingelheim Pharma GmbH & Co.
-KG, who are seeking approval for product candidates for the treatment of IPF in the United States, have successfully developed and commercialized drugs in various indications and have built sales organizations that we do not currently have; both have more resources and more established relationships when competing with us for patient recruitment and enrollment for clinical trials or, if we are approved, in the market.
+For example, both Roche (through its acquisition of InterMune) and Boehringer Ingelheim Pharma GmbH & Co.
+KG, who have received approval for product candidates for the treatment of IPF in the United States, have successfully developed and commercialized drugs in various indications and have built sales organizations that we do not currently have; both have more resources and more established relationships when competing with us for patient recruitment and enrollment for clinical trials or, if we are approved, in the market.